AndrewJBateman/ionic-angular-github/README.md

 ## :clipboard: Status & To-do List

 * Status: Working menu system but page content to be added and fr & es texts to be corrected.
-* To-do: i18n, replace sidebar image.
+* To-do: Info page, i18n, replace sidebar image.
 Change search result page to be a user profile with number of repos etc. and a photo.
-Add user repo detail page.
+Add user repo detail page/ POST functions

 ## :clap: Inspiration